 Years ago, if you had missing teeth, the only options available to replace them were either dentures (partials or complete dentures) or bridges.
 There is now a better option, however, with dental implants.
 While dentures and bridges can be unstable, dental implants offer a tooth replacement option that feels closest to natural teeth.
 They are small metal posts that are surgically inserted into the jawbone.
 Once they fuse with the bone, they will be able to support the dental prosthetic, whether it is a crown, dentures, or a bridge.
 Your dentist at Huntington Family Dental in Calgary, AB will be able to examine your teeth and gums to determine whether or not you are a candidate for the procedure.
-As you consider it, here are a few things you should know about dental implants.
+As you consider it, here are a few things you should know about dental implants near you.

 The success of a dental implant procedure depends on the dental health of the patient as well as the location of the implants and the expertise of the dentist placing them.
 Generally, however, dental implants have a success rate of up to 95%.